4.25 from 49 votes

 3. Another option is to mash a small portion of the beans against the pot’s side, releasing their natural starches to help thicken the sauce.

-What to serve with Boston Baked Beans
+What To Serve With Boston Baked Beans

-These are the perfect side to any summer bar-b-que without heating your kitchen!
+The beans are the perfect side to any summer bar-b-que without heating your kitchen!
 I love to serve these with my Slow Cooker Root beer Pulled Pork.
 They would also go well with Grilled Chicken Breasts or other grilled meat.

 Whenever I make this recipe, I also want some salad to go along with it.
 A few ideas that come to mind are my Macaroni SaladSpinach Salad, and Creamy Cucumber Salad.
 Any of these recipes will be the perfect complement to this recipe!
 I can’t wait to hear what you pick!